andrewbrg/crouton-auto/README.md

 This is a handy tutorial on setting up a dev machine on your chromebook, Crouton is developed and maintained by David Schneider https://github.com/dnschneid

+This script is built for amd64 processors, if you have an ARM cpu some packages will not function.

+Your Chromebook must be in developer mode in order to use this script.

 **A few vital resources before getting started.**

 | Type | Link |